 Leslie Steeves, Senior Associate Dean for Academic Affairs

-Regina Lawrence, Professor and Director, Turnbull Center (Portland)
+Regina Lawrence, Executive Director, Agora Journalism Center, George S. Turnbull Portland Center

 Laura Bottem, Dean's Executive Assistant

-Adell Amos, Associate Professor and Associate Dean for Academic Affairs
+Adell Amos, Professor and Associate Dean for Academic Affairs

 Stuart Chinn, Associate Professor and Associate Dean of Programs and Research